-To begin cooking, turn the stove up to medium/medium high, and saute the garlic and ginger for a few seconds, and then add the chicken.
+To begin cooking, turn the stove up to medium/medium high, and saute the garlic and 1-1/2 tsp ginger paste for a few seconds, and then add the chicken.
 Saute the chicken until it’s just cooked through (no pink).

 Add in the other stuff, and mix everything together.
 Turn down the heat and simmer the lot for about 30 minutes, stirring regularly.

 It’ll be done when the liquid has reached a stew-like consistency ~ that is, not watery, but doesn’t have to be thick either.

 Serve in bowls with a few cilantro leaves on top for garnish, You can serve with naan, but we’ve found it’s plenty of food without.